coin3x/coin3x.github.io/about.markdown

 permalink: /about/
 ---

-Contents on this site is licensed under <a rel="license" href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
+Contents on this site are licensed under <a rel="license" href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.